nvshirahatti/epi-python/README.md

   - [x] Bootcamp 01/18
   - [x] 9.1 Test if Binary Tree is Height-balanced 01/18 -> LC 110, 104
-  - [x] 9.2 Test if Binary Tree is Symmetric 01/20
+  - [x] 9.2 Test if Binary Tree is Symmetric 01/20 -> LC 101
-  - [ ] 9.3 Compute the Lowest Common Ancestor in a Binary Tree 01/20
+  - [x] 9.3 Compute the Lowest Common Ancestor in a Binary Tree 01/23 -> LC 93
   - [ ] ...